cbedu/CppND-Capstone-Snake-Game/README.md

 0 = default floor tile, 1 = food tile.
 See "testMap.smap" for example map.

-### Further Ideas

-Multiplayer - multiple users all running their own snake on a single keyboard.
-(Currently at the back due to the size of the work).

-More food types - Different colours to represent different food, E.g. big food, gives more size, poison food, slows snake, anti-food, reduce snake size. (a list of types rather than just single food check entry)

-Add barriers - walls that have to be navigated around. (just treat them as stationary bits of snake)

-Powerups - E.g. magnetic head to attract food.
-(An extension of same work that "more food types" would require)

-Enemy AI - another snake attempting to eat the food before you. (similar to multiplayer)

-Mutex controlled thread for Renderer. (potentially a lot of quirks to make it safe)

 ## Target Rubric

 * A variety of control structures are used in the project.
 The project code is clearly organized into functions.